2011 Cork Intermediate Football Championship

 The 2011 Cork Intermediate Football Championship was the 76th staging of the Cork Intermediate Football Championship since its establishment by the Cork County Board in 1909.
+The draw for the opening round fixtures took place on 11 December 2010.
+The championship ran from 7 May to 9 October 2011.

 The final was played on 9 October 2011 at Páirc Uí Rinn in Cork, between Kinsale and Castletownbere, in what was their first ever meeting in the final.
 Kinsale won the match by 1–09 to 0–08 to claim their first ever championship title.

+Kinsale's Geraóid Finn was the championship's top scorer with 1-20.